Rebellion's Rulers Reveals the Way of Wisdom

 Wise leadership grounded in understanding brings stability to a nation.

-2 In rebellion, a land has many rulers, but order is maintained by a man of understanding and knowledge.
+2 A land in rebellion has many rulers, but a man of understanding and knowledge maintains order.

 Wise leadership grounded in understanding brings stability to a nation.